 If you’re new to fishing, you may not know Mustad hooks from Eagle Claws.
 I mean, a hook is just a hook, right?
 My friend: You couldn’t be more wrong.
 Fishing hook types matter, especially if you want to reel in a big one easily, and with minimal damage.

 Besides, what better way to impress your fellow anglers than with your in-depth knowledge of fishing hooks?
 Okay, to be completely honest, some hooks are more generic, so you can use them interchangeably for different types of fishing.
 Some styles are more specialized, though, and each brand has its own take on classic fishing hooks.

 From Eagle Claw hooks to Daiichi hooks, the bottom line is that you need the right fishing hook for the job.
 You wouldn’t have a battle of wits with an unarmed person, right?
 You need to be armed with the best fishing hooks (and the right fishing hooks) to snag an impressive catch.

-- The oldest known fishing hooks are between 16,000 and 23,000 years old!
+- Did You Know?
+The oldest known fishing hooks are between 16,000 and 23,000 years old!
 Archaeologists unearthed these ancient relics in a cave in East Timor, Australia.
 Fishing hook technology has come a long way throughout human history, so you don’t have to settle for any old rusty hook!